Turku: Education

 Turku has a longer educational history than any other Finnish city: the first school in the city, the Cathedral School, was founded along with Turku Cathedral in the late 13th century.
 The first university in Finland, the Royal Academy of Turku (now University of Helsinki), was established in the city in 1640.
 In 1820, the first school in Finland conforming to the Bell-Lancaster method was founded in Turku with the aim of making primary education more inclusive to the lower classes.

 Turku is home to about 40 000 higher education students.
 There are two universities and several "polytechnics" in the town.

+Turku is the only city in Finland to have two Universities.
 The Finnish University of Turku is the fourth-largest university in Finland (22,300 students in 2022), as measured by student enrollment, and one of the oldest as well, having been founded in 1920.
 Approximately 9% of all students are international students. Åbo Akademi, founded in 1918 as the second university of Finland, is one of the country's two Swedish-language universities.
 Turku School of Economics merged with The University of Turku in 2010, and Åbo handelshögskola, its Swedish counterpart, with Åbo Akademi in 1980.
 The central hospital of Turku, Turku University Hospital, is affiliated with the university and is used as a teaching hospital.

 Turku University of Applied Sciences (TUAS) is the second largest polytechnic in Finland (12,000 students in 2022) after Metropolia University of Applied Sciences.
 TUAS consists of six campus buildings in Turku and one separate campus in town of Salo.
 Bachelors of Business Administration, Social Services and Health Care Nursing study at Salo IoT Campus.
 TUAS offers Bachelor and Master studies in over 70 fields of education.

 Also, Novia University of Applied Sciences and Diaconia University of Applied Sciences have campuses in the town.

 Turku is one of only two cities in Finland to have an established international school (the other city being Helsinki).
 Turku International School, located in the eastern district of Varissuo, has been operating since 2003.
 By an agreement signed between the city of Turku and the University of Turku, Turun normaalikoulu takes care of the teaching in the international school.